opatiny/ms-software/README.md

 - to access all executables that are installed by the platformio extension
 - add this line to .zshrc : `export PATH=$PATH:~/.platformio/penv/bin`

-With this, we can for instance dump a folder in the esp memory.
+With this, we can for instance dump a folder in the microcontroller memory memory.
+An example of this can be found in the next section.

 ## Setting up webserver task